realworldocaml/book/en/maps-and-hashtables.md

 - : string option = Some "three"
 ```

-Here, we're use `Map.of_alist_exn` to construct our map.
-This
+The above uses `Map.of_alist_exn` which creates a map from an
-function throws an exception if it encounters entries with duplicate
+association list, throwing an exception if there are duplicate keys in
-keys.
+the list.

 Note that the comparator is only required for operations that create
 maps from scratch.
 Operations that update an existing map simply